katarziz/pgdp/README.txt

 The tests won't run if your gradle is not configured for JUnit opening any of the testfiles and adding JUnit to the path with [Alt]+[Enter] should fix this

+On Mac: running update.sh from terminal bypasses execution restrictions

 Documentation:
 	.config: